Hen Aelwyd Yr Urdd Ref 2999

 |Outdoors||Private garden, Shared garden|

-Electric heating with multi-fuel stove in sitting area.
-Electric oven & hob, microwave, fridge, washer/dryer, LCD TV with FreeSat, combi DVD/CD player, iPod dock with radio, selection of books, games and DVDs.
-Electricity & starter pack of fuel for multi-fuel stove inc. in rent.
+Electric heating with multi-fuel stove.
+Electric oven & hob, microwave, fridge, washer/dryer, TV with FreeSat, combi DVD/CD, iPod dock with radio, WiFi, selection of books, games and DVDs.
+Electricity & starter pack of fuel for stove inc. in rent.
 Bed linen & towels inc. in rent.
 Complimentary bottle of wine provided.
 Roadside parking available 50 yards from property (can park outside cottage to unload only).
 Lockable bike storage.
 Rear gravelled area with table & chairs.
 Two well-behaved dogs welcome (please bring own dog beds & towels).
 Sorry, no smoking.
 Village shop & pub 2 mins walk.
-Note: Property is opposite a small, quiet local authority storage yard, which is well kept & well screened from view.
+Note: Property is opposite a small, quiet local authority storage yard, which is well kept with views extending towards the Moelwyn mountains.
 Note: Shower is over a bath but due to hot water tank capacity showers only are advisable.
 Note: Babes-in-arms only.

 The North Wales region